Discover the career path of Neil deGrasse Tyson, from the first major opportunity to industry-changing achievements.

 On June 3, 2014, Neil deGrasse Tyson co-reviewed the movie Gravity in a CinemaSins episode.

-In 2014, Neil deGrasse Tyson helped revive Carl Sagan's Cosmos: A Personal Voyage television series, presenting Cosmos: A Spacetime Odyssey on FOX and the National Geographic Channel.
+In 2014, Neil deGrasse Tyson helped revive Carl Sagan's Cosmos: A Personal Voyage television series, presenting Cosmos: A Spacetime Odyssey on both FOX and the National Geographic Channel.

 On March 9, 2020, Neil deGrasse Tyson returned with a follow-up season of Cosmos titled Cosmos: Possible Worlds.